nublin1/GridInventory/README.md

 # GridInventory

-My grid inventory project, that support multi inventories Items object can occupy several cells, as well as be located vertically
+My grid inventory project, that support multi inventories.

+Items object can occupy several cells, as well as be located vertically

 Easy create: